GerbenJavado/LinkFinder/README.md

 -i            | --input       | Input a: URL, file or folder.
 For folders a wildcard can be used (e.g. '/*.js').
 -o            | --output      | Where to save the file, including file name or output to CLI.
-Default: output.html -r            | --regex       | RegEx for filtering purposes against found endpoints (e.g. ^/api/) -b            | --burp        | Toggle to use when inputting a Burp 'Save selected' file containing multiple JS files -c            | --cookies     | Add cookies to the request -h            | --help        | show the help message and exit
+Default: output.html -r            | --regex       | RegEx for filtering purposes against found endpoints (e.g. ^/api/) -d            | --domain      | Toggle to use when analyzing an entire domain.
+Enumerates over all found JS files.
+-b            | --burp        | Toggle to use when inputting a Burp 'Save selected' file containing multiple JS files -c            | --cookies     | Add cookies to the request -h            | --help        | show the help message and exit